Cyber Monday may be over, but great prices are here to stay.

 For many women, the waistband design of a pair of sweatpants makes or breaks the purchase.
 Classic sweatpant waistbands feature elastic as well as a drawstring.
 Certain sweatpants only include one or the other.
 Another popular variation is a ribbed waistband, though more often than not it’s paired with a drawstring.

 The waistband width is also important to consider.
 Thinner waistbands offer a streamlined silhouette.
 However, they’re prone to digging into the skin or rolling down.
 Medium-width waistbands are the most popular option, though many wearers agree it can be hard to find waistbands that sit properly on the hips or belly.
 Wide waistbands, which are usually three to five inches wide, are considered the most comfortable for their flexible, smoothing fit.
 Unfortunately, sweatpants with wide waistbands can be difficult to find.

-Women’s sweatpants generally follow small, medium, and large sizing.
+Women’s sweatpants generally follow small, medium, and large sizing, though some brands do offer plus sizes.
 This can make finding a well-fitting pair somewhat challenging as one manufacturer’s medium can be another manufacturer’s small or large.
 That said, many women prefer a looser fit in sweatpants.
 Reading through online reviews is a good way to see if the pair you’re considering runs particularly large or small.

 Many women prefer sweatpants that have pockets.
 While pockets are certainly convenient, they tend to cause sweatpants to sag or appear lumpy when they’re utilized, even when only holding keys or a phone.

 Women’s hoodies: The North Face Women’s Half Dome Hoodie

 Pair your sweatpants with a sporty hoodie, such as this one from The North Face.
 This signature pullover design has ribbed cuffs to retain body heat and keep out drafts.
 Choose from over a dozen colors, ranging from neutral to bold.